 Outsourcing term has recently been discussed a lot by businesses and entrepreneurs.
 In general, outsourcing is engaging any third party, either local or international, organization or individual outside the company to manage some business activities for the business.

-- Forms of Outsourcing
+- Forms of outsourcing

-- IT Outsourcing Models
+- Models of outsourcing